Best Health Insurance in Michigan (2026)

 We weighted three cost factors:

-• Monthly premium (60%): Your recurring monthly payment.
+• Monthly premium (60%): The recurring payment that shapes long-term affordability most.
 Lower average premiums earn higher scores.

-• Deductible (20%): What you pay before coverage kicks in.
-Lower average deductibles get higher scores.
+• Deductible (20%): What you pay for covered services before insurance covers costs.
+Lower average deductibles earn higher scores.

 We reviewed every 2026 Michigan plan for people aged 18, 26, 40, 50 and 60.
 Pricing shows 40-year-old rates unless stated otherwise.
 We analyzed all metal tiers: Catastrophic, Bronze, Expanded Bronze, Silver, Gold and Platinum.